The following two xkcd issues pretty much sum up the experience of coming new to Python.

 For DevOps engineers, using conda means some extra install scripting, larger build times, and still no straightforward deterministic build workflow that works for development and deployment.
 Also, using conda will actually require understanding conda and pip, as pip packages eventually will crumble into the environment.
 While data scientists like conda because it gives a somewhat seamless experience on a single machine, DevOps engineers do not, as it does not have a good solution for maintaining dependencies through the project lifetime and shipping deterministic builds.

 For deterministic builds on the conda ecosystem - mamba exists.
 It claims to be cross-platform.
-I did not try to determine whether it actually allows building for another platform when you are developing on it.
+I did not try to determine whether it actually allows building for another platform than the one you are developing on.

 Docker is used to deploy the exact same image in production.
 A common idea then: so why not also use it to specify the development environment?
 We can use mostly the same image for development as the one being deployed.